JusteNav/BooksSpotLibrary/README.md

 - ### Notes:

 	- Division of results into pages was not implemented this time and would have to be added in the future.
-	- Many of built-in authentification services were purposefully disabled to keep the application simple.
+	- Many of the built-in authentification services were purposefully disabled to keep the application simple.